-This bulletin presents estimates of the amount spent and quantity bought in the retail sector for the period 28 April 2013 to 25 May 2013.
-The estimates are based on a monthly survey of 5,000 retailers, including all large retailers employing 100 people or more.
-The timeliness of these retail sales estimates, which are published just two weeks after the end of each month, makes them an important early economic indicator.
-The sector as a whole is used as an indicator of how the wider economy is performing and the strength of consumer spending.
+Users are reminded that the figures contained within this release are estimates based on a monthly survey of 5,000 retailers, including all large retailers employing 100 people or more.
+The timeliness of these retail sales estimates, which are published just three weeks after the end of each month, makes them an important early economic indicator.
+The industry as a whole is used as an indicator of how the wider economy is performing and the strength of consumer spending.

 |Most recent month on a year earlier||Most recent 3 months on a year earlier||Most recent month on previous month||Most recent 3 months on previous 3 months|